pabtomas/dotfiles/navy/doc/05_body.md

 - **type**: string
 - **required**: false
 - **description**: When this attribute is not empty, that means that you want to store the response of the Docker Engine in a variable to use it later in your templates.
-The response will be stored in the variable with the name you write.
+The response will be stored in the variable with the name you wrote.
 If the variable is not empty, the content will be erased.